Marcian of Heraclea

 Artemidorus and Menippus both likely wrote around the 1st century AD.
 Only little survives of the epitomes, through citations in the work of Stephanus of Byzantium, but in the case of Menippus there is also some manuscript material.
 From it, it seems Marcian had not improved much upon Menippus.
 Early in its publication history, the work of Pseudo-Scymnus had been attributed to Marcian.
 Apart from his writings, philologists believe that an annotated collection Marcian made of his sources in geography formed the basis of today's extant manuscripts of these earlier works.

+The date of Marcian can only be inferred.
+He was earlier than Stephen of Byzantium, by whom he is quoted, and later than Ptolemy, upon whose work his own depends.
+Salmasius in his Exercitationes Plinianae placed him about the time of Synesius, who speaks of a Marcian in his "Epistola C" to the Heracleote rhetor Pylaemenes.
+But there is danger of error in assuming this to be the same Marcian.
+Müller places him about A.D.400.

+Manuscripts and Publication History

+The text of Markianos/Marcian is preserved in 3 medieval manuscripts: